Jason Waterman | LMSW, Meditation Teacher

 Jason uses an eclectic therapeutic approach, catering his sessions to the needs of each client.
 He draws upon a blend of Cognitive Behavioral Therapy, Acceptance & Commitment Therapy, Somatic Therapy, Exposure Therapy, Mindfulness-Based Therapy and more.
 He uses a trauma-informed approach that believes healing occurs in the mind and the body.

 Jason is fascinated by how the human mind works – why do we think, speak, and act the way that we do and how do those pieces relate to one another?
-His previous career explored this through behavioral economics for major corporations, but he has found much greater reward applying this passion towards helping others find happiness within themselves.
-To this end, he draws upon Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Exposure Therapy, and Mindfulness.
+Who are we?
+What makes a life meaningful and happy?
+He uses an intensive Buddhist meditation practice to explore these questions in his own life, and his previous career explored these questions through behavioral economic analysis for major corporations, but he now finds great reward applying this passion towards helping others find happiness within themselves in a therapeutic setting.

-A certified mindfulness meditation teacher, Jason has taught meditation to individuals and groups in settings ranging from schools to Fortune 500 companies.
-His passion for meditation grew after living in Southeast Asia for 18 months, originally going there on a US Fulbright Grant but staying to practice meditation in intensive Buddhist retreat settings throughout the region.
-He currently offers meditation teaching to incarcerated populations for the DC Department of Corrections, in hospice care for Montgomery County Hospice, and in a women’s shelter.
+A certified mindfulness meditation teacher, Jason has taught meditation to individuals and groups in settings ranging from prisons to Fortune 500 companies.
+His interest in meditation began while dealing with untenable stress he felt as an NCAA Division One Academic All-American athlete, but the passion fully blossomed while living in Southeast Asia, originally going on a US Fulbright Grant but staying to practice meditation in intensive Buddhist retreat settings throughout the region.
+He currently offers spiritual/meditation teaching to incarcerated populations for the DC Department of Corrections, in hospice care for Montgomery County Hospice, and in a women’s shelter.

 In his spare time, Jason enjoys training for his first ultramarathon, rock climbing, and playing with shadows on the wall for his cat to chase.